-- Betting centres, drawing numbers rooms, or both: physical establishments in possession of an authorised operator or permit holder, where the lottery of symbols or numbers takes place through the use of machines (slot machines).
-These rooms may be installed together with remote betting centres or sportsbooks.
+- betting centres, drawing numbers rooms, or both: physical establishments in possession of an authorised operator or permit holder, where the lottery of symbols or numbers takes place through the use of machines (slot machines).
+These rooms may be installed together with remote betting centres or sportsbooks; and

-There is no limit to the number of establishments allowed per permit holder (land-based casinos and sportsbooks), so the authorities have discretion in determining such number.
-However, in order to end this practice, there is a proposed limit of one establishment per permit holder (Article 20 of the proposed new Regulations).
+There is no limit to the number of establishments allowed per permit holder (land-based casinos and sportsbooks), so the authorities have discretion in determining this number.

-The Ministry of the Interior has authorised the development and operation of various games through the internet or mobile phones, and in such cases permit holders are required to seek and obtain the approval of their internal control systems for the transactions, procedures and rules that ensure no infringement and prevent any manipulation of betting systems over the internet or via mobile phone, so that these online casinos may be reliable and legal, based on honest behaviour, including towards the users.
+The Ministry of the Interior has authorised the development and operation of various games through the internet or mobile phones.
+Permit holders are required to seek and obtain the approval of their internal control systems for the transactions, procedures and rules that ensure no infringement and prevent any manipulation of betting systems over the internet or via mobile phone, so that these online casinos may be reliable and legal, based on honest behaviour, including towards the users.

 One way to achieve this is by using modern software algorithms, as used for slot machines, which are based on random number generators, which should ensure the inviolability of betting systems and prevent their manipulation.

 Moreover, and taking into account that online gambling has been legalised in several countries, given that the same have shown positive effects and results on the community, in order to continue with this image, online gambling providers must have the necessary controls, filters and tools to establish and develop responsible gambling, such as: